-James Seward is a Program Manager in the Financial Advisory and Banking group of the World Bank Treasury.
-He is part of a team of financial specialists that design and implement financial solutions to help clients: (1) access financing for development by mobilizing World Bank Group resources and private sector financing; (2) mitigate the impact of financial, natural disaster and commodity risks by facilitating access to market-based risk management tools; and (3) strengthen capacity to implement efficient risk management strategies by providing advisory services.
+James Seward is a Senior Financial Officer in the Financial Advisory and Banking group of the World Bank Treasury.
+He is part of a team of financial specialists that design and implement financial solutions to help clients: (1) access financing for development by mobilizing World Bank Group financial resources and private sector financing; (2) mitigate the impact of financial, natural disaster and commodity risks by facilitating access to market-based risk management tools; and (3) strengthen the capacity of client counterparts in optimizing financing structures.
 Mr. Seward is leading this work for Africa and engaged across the world on a range of financial solutions.

-Mr. Seward’s prior professional experience was with the United States Department of the Treasury as a regulator for economic and financial sanctions compliance and enforcement, and with the U.S. State Department working on U.S. foreign policy towards Egypt and North Africa.
-He has also been a consultant to different organizations, including one of the world’s largest microfinance banks and a leading research institute in international development.
-Mr. Seward has a graduate degree from the Kennedy School of Harvard University and an undergraduate degree in business administration and political science from James Madison University.
+Mr. Seward’s prior professional experience was with the United States Department of the Treasury as a regulator for economic and financial sanctions compliance and enforcement.
+He also served in the U.S. Department of State working on U.S. foreign policy towards Egypt and countries in North Africa.
+He was a consultant to different organizations, including one of the world’s largest microfinance banks and a leading research institute in international development.
+Mr. Seward has a graduate public policy degree with a concentration in international finance from the Kennedy School of Harvard University and an undergraduate degree in business administration and political science from James Madison University.

 Financial Risk Management and Advisory